On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass

 of this behavior when $\Theta$ depends on time.
-This model can be obtained by application of the Lagrange formalism with respect to the kinetic Energy $\mathcal{T}$ and the potential energy $\mathcal{U}$ of the robotic manipulator, taking into account that possibly $\dot{\Theta}(t)\neq 0$ for some $t\geq 0$, but using the same structure of $\mathcal{T}$ and $\mathcal{U}$ as if $\Theta$ were constant.
+This model can be obtained by application of the Lagrange formalism with respect to the kinetic energy $\mathcal{T}$ and the potential energy $\mathcal{U}$ of the robotic manipulator, taking into account that possibly $\dot{\Theta}(t)\neq 0$ for some $t\geq 0$, but using the same structure of $\mathcal{T}$ and $\mathcal{U}$ as if $\Theta$ were constant.
 This is a suitable approach when investigating the influence of general parameters on the robotic manipulator.
-However, since many adaptive approaches are concerned with inertial parameters specifically, the model should also include the effect of the cause for their time dependency, i.e.\ time-dependent change of the distributions of mass, originating from movements of mass-carrying particles that otherwise would remain standing still when deriving the classical robotics equation~\eqref{ClassicalRoboticEquation}.
-As we will show, these movements introduce new terms to the kinetic energy, which are ignored in \cite{pagilla_adaptive_2000}, thereby leading to a more involved version of the robotics equation compared to~\eqref{SimpleGeneralizationOfTheRoboticEquation} when deriving the dynamical behavior by means of the Lagrange formalism.
+However, since many adaptive approaches are concerned with inertial parameters specifically, the model should also include the effect of the cause for their time dependency, i.e.\ time-dependent change of the mass densities, originating from movements of mass-carrying particles\footnote{Please note that here in this work, the term \textit{mass-carrying particle} refers to an entity without spatial extent in 3-dimensional space that contributes to the value of the mass density of the body built by this particle, evaluated at the location of the particle.} that otherwise would remain standing still when deriving the classical robotics equation~\eqref{ClassicalRoboticEquation}.
+As we will show, these movements introduce separate terms to the kinetic energy, which are ignored in \cite{pagilla_adaptive_2000}, thereby leading to a more realistic version of the robotics equation compared to~\eqref{SimpleGeneralizationOfTheRoboticEquation} when deriving the dynamical behavior by means of the Lagrange formalism.